What is Habitat for Humanity? Habitat for Humanity International is a

 What is Clay County’s Habitat’s relationship to Habitat for Humanity

-US affiliates and 550 international affiliates of Habitat for Humanity
+US communities and 70 countries that Habitat for Humanity

 throughout the world.
 Habitat affiliates are independent, nonprofit